128,99 €

 Autorenporträt

-DR. ALAIN L. FYMAT is a medical-physical scientist and an educator.
-He is the current President/ CEO and Institute Professor at the International Institute of Medicine & Science with a previous appointment as Executive Vice President/Chief Operating Officer and Professor at the Weil Institute of Critical Care Medicine, California, U.S.A.
+DR. ALAIN L. FYMAT is the Founding Chair, current President/CEO, and Institute Professor at the International Institute of Medicine & Science with a previous appointment as Executive Vice President, Chief Operating Officer, and Professor at the Weil Institute of Critical Care Medicine, both Institutes in California, U.S.A.
 He was formerly Professor of Radiology, Radiological Sciences, Radiation Oncology, Critical Care Medicine, and Physics at several U.S. and European Universities.
-Earlier, he was Deputy Director (Western Region) of the U.S. Department of Veterans Affairs (Office of Research Oversight).
-At the Loma Linda Veterans Affairs Medical Center, he was Scientific Director of Radiology, Director of the Magnetic Resonance Imaging Center and, for a time, Acting Chair of Radiology.
-Previously, he was Director of the Division of Biomedical and Biobehavioral Research at the University of California at Los Angeles/Drew University of Medicine and Science.
-He was also Scientific Advisor to the U.S. National Academy of Sciences, National Research Council, for its postdoctoral programs tenable at the California Institute of Technology and Member of the Advisory Group for Research & Development, North Atlantic Treaty Organization (NATO).
+Earlier, he was Deputy Director (Western Region) of the U.S. Department of Veterans' Affairs, Veterans' Health Administration (Office of Research Oversight).
+At the Loma Linda Veterans' Affairs Medical Center, he was Scientific Director of the Radiology Service, Director of the Magnetic Resonance Imaging Center and, for a time, Acting Chair of Radiology.
+Previously, he was also Director of the Division of Biomedical & Biobehavioral Research at the University of California at Los Angeles/Drew University of Medicine & Science.
+He was also Scientific Advisor to the U.S. National Academy of Sciences, National Research Council, for its postdoctoral programs tenable at the California Institute of Technology and member of the Advisory Board for Research & Development, North Atlantic Treaty Organization (NATO), Advisory Group for Research & Development (AGARD).
 He is Health Advisor to the American Heart & Stroke Association, Coachella Valley Division, California.
-He is a member of the New York Academy of Sciences and the European Union Academy of Sciences, a Board member of several institutions, and a reviewer for the prestigious UNESCO Newton Prize, United Kingdom National Commission for UNESCO.
+He is a member of the New York Academy of Sciences and the European Union Academy of Sciences, and a reviewer for the prestigious UNESCO Newton Prize, United Kingdom.
+Dr. Fymat's current research interests are currently focused on neurodegenerative diseases, including Huntington's disease among several others.